jflsousa-vito/urbanair_urbanwind/README.md

     ECMWF -> For current meteo forecast
     On demand dt -> For selected period tailored for UrbanAIR

+To use the "On demand dt", the Polytope API key for the `jovyan` user must be created.
+This can be done by running the program in `/home/jovyan/polytope-lab/desp-authentication.py` This requires your DestinationEarth username and password.

 # create air quality map:
 Still working on it